Discover folk - the CRM for people-powered businesses

 Overview

 folk is an AI-first CRM that captures LinkedIn profiles in one click via folkX, enriches contacts, and keeps Gmail/Outlook and WhatsApp touchpoints on a single timeline.
 AI drafts icebreakers and follow-ups and suggests next-best actions so sales teams move faster.
-Strong fit for startups and medium to large sales teams.
+Perfect fit for sales teams of 20-50 people who need enterprise features without complexity.

 Pros